Past and Present

 ORIENTATION

 The position of Nova Gorica, a town on the juncture of the Slavic and the Romance cultures, has significantly influenced the importance and the orientation of the theatre.
-The repertoire consists of performances of contemporary and classic plays, and is marked by local, Mediterranean colour from one side, and from the other side, by an openness to new research and experimentation.
-The Mediterranean note, typical for this part of Slovenia, can be felt in the choice of the repertoire, especially comedies, as well as in the stagings themselves, characterised by Mediterranean dynamics, temper, dialectal hues in the language, and often also open-air and site-specifics versions of individual productions.
-The flexibility of the ensemble (the permanent ensemble has 22 actors who are often accompanied by guest actors) and the selection of directors allow for contemporary approaches and research.
+The repertoire consists of the baptismal performances of new Slovenian plays, Slovenian first stagings of plays by foreign authors, new readings of Slovenian and world classics, research within musical theatre, authorial projects, hit performances for children and young adults, and dance co-productions.
+The permanent ensemble has 22 actors who are often accompanied by guest actors.
+The flexibility of the ensemble and the selection of directors allow for contemporary approaches and research.

-Participation at various festivals, numerous tours in Slovenia and abroad, and a string of awards to the actors and other creators of the performances – among these are four Borštnik Grand Prix Awards for the best performance at the Maribor Theatre Festival (Red Noses (1987); Cannibals (1988); Endgame (1999); and Meanwhile (2005)) – prove the high level of the production of the theatre in Nova Gorica.
+Participation at various festivals, numerous tours in Slovenia and abroad, and a string of awards to the actors and other creators of the performances prove the high level of the production of the theatre in Nova Gorica.

-The Slovene National Theatre Nova Gorica (SNG Nova Gorica) joined the European Theatre Convention (ETC) in 2001, and this international theatre association organises a biennial theatre festival.
-In 2004 this festival, entitled Theatres of Europe: Mirror of Displaced Populations was organised by SNG Nova Gorica and the international theatre festival MEJ NI FEST (Theatre Without Borders).
-SNG Nova Gorica was also a founding member of the New European Theatre Action (NETA), an international network of theatres and festivals, which ceased to function in 2016.
+The Slovene National Theatre Nova Gorica (SNG Nova Gorica) joined the European Theatre Convention (ETC) in 2001, and this international theatre association organized a biennial theatre festival.
+In 2004 SNG Nova Gorica organized this festival, entitled Theatres of Europe: Mirror of Displaced Populations, together with the international theatre festival MEJ NI FEST (Theatre Without Borders).

 DIRECTORS AND ARTISTIC DIRECTORS